python-versioneer/python-versioneer/README.md

   tag.
 For released software (exactly equal to a known tag), the identifier will only contain the stripped tag, e.g. "0.11".

-* `['full']`: detailed revision identifier.
-For Git, this is the full SHA1 commit id, followed by ".dirty" if the tree contains uncommitted changes, e.g. "1076c978a8d3cfc70f408fe5974aa6c092c949ac.dirty".
+* `['full-revisionid']`: detailed revision identifier.
+For Git, this is the full SHA1 commit id, e.g. "1076c978a8d3cfc70f408fe5974aa6c092c949ac".

+* `['dirty']`: a boolean, True if the tree has uncommitted changes.
+Note that this is only accurate if run in a VCS checkout, otherwise it is likely to be False or None

+* `['error']`: if the version string could not be computed, this will be set to a string describing the problem, otherwise it will be None.
+It may be useful to throw an exception in setup.py if this is set, to avoid e.g. creating tarballs with a version string of "unknown".

 Some variants are more useful than others.
-Including `full` in a bug report should allow developers to reconstruct the exact code being tested (or indicate the presence of local changes that should be shared with the developers). `version` is suitable for display in an "about" box or a CLI `--version` output: it can be easily compared against release notes and lists of bugs fixed in various releases.
+Including `full-revisionid` in a bug report should allow developers to reconstruct the exact code being tested (or indicate the presence of local changes that should be shared with the developers). `version` is suitable for display in an "about" box or a CLI `--version` output: it can be easily compared against release notes and lists of bugs fixed in various releases.